 In 2018, Arca Continental made progress toward full implementation of our mission, geared at generating the maximum value possible in every market and business we serve.
-We are determined to go one step ahead at all times in terms of our operational, financial, environmental, and social performance.
+We are always determined to go one step further in terms of our operational, financial, environmental, and social performance.

-In a year of political and macroeconomic challenges, thanks to the professionalism of this great company's more than 61,000 employees, we were able to show excellent performance results and specific achievements in different areas of the organization in each of the countries we serve.
+In a year of political and macroeconomic challenges, thanks to the professionalism of this great company's more than 61,000 associates, we were able to show excellent performance results and specific achievements in different areas of the organization in each of the countries we serve.

-We focused our efforts in the USA on fully integrating Coca-Cola Southwest Beverages into Arca Continental and best practices standardization.
-The McAllen, TX, plant earned the President's Award for Quality Excellence as the best among more than 65 production centers in the United States, while ACT Model implementation, aimed at honing commercial execution, was the key to CCSWB winning the 2018 edition of Market Streen Challenge Cup.
+We focused our efforts in the U.S. to the full integration of Coca-Cola Southwest Beverages to Arca Continental and best practices homologation.
+The McAllen Plant, in Texas, earned the President's Award for Quality Excellence as the best among more than 65 production centers in the United States, while ACT Model implementation, aimed at improving commercial execution, was key to CCSWB winning the 2018 edition of the Market Street Challenge Cup.

-+14% TOTAL REVENUES
++14%TOTAL REVENUES